 4. Partridge JA, Knapp BA, Massengale BD.
 An investigation of motivational variables in CrossFit facilities.
 J Strength Cond Res.
 2014; 28(6):1714-1721.

-6. Murawska-Cialowicz E, Wojna J, Zuwala-Jagiello J. Crossfit training changes brain-derived neurotrophic factor and irisin levels at rest, after wingate and progressive tests, and improves aerobic capacity and body composition of young physically active men and women.
+6. Murawska-Cialowicz E, Wojna J, Zuwala-Jagiello J. Crossfit training changes brain-derived neurotrophic factor and irisin levels at rest, after wingate and progressive tests, and improves aerobic capacity and Healthy Body composition of young physically active men and women.
 J Physiol Pharmacol.
 2015; 66(6):811-21.